 |Summary||Students will produce a 30,000 word dissertation on a topic agreed with the supervisor(s), to be submitted within one-year of registration full-time or two years part-time.
 The dissertation will normally consist of a piece of empirical work related to clinical or health psychology, through analysis of large existing datasets, and meta-analysis can also be carried out by agreement with the supervisor(s).
 The dissertation is expected to provide a critical review of the relevant literature, in addition to the completion of an innovative piece of empirical work, which will be analysed using appropriate quantitative or qualitative methods.
 Each student will be allocated one (occasionally two, depending on the nature of the project) research supervisors at the start of registration.

 The aim of the course is to develop research skills through independent work, while under supervision.
 The students on this programme are therefore postgraduate research students based in the School alongside the PhD students.
 There are no taught components to the programme, but students can choose to take research methods courses that are relevant to their projects.
 Students are expected to meet regularly with supervisors, at least three times over the period of study, and we ask that students complete a supervision agreement form and keep a record of all supervision meetings.
 Each student's project is different, however there are some shared milestones.
 To ensure that students develop an understanding of the research literature in the area and start writing their thesis as soon as possible, we require them to submit a literature review to supervisor/s by the end of February.
 Students are also required to design and present a poster at the School's PGR conference, held each spring.
-The MSc by Research thesis should be submitted in August.
+The MSc by Research thesis should be submitted in August (two soft bound copies and an electronic copy through Turnitin on LEARN).
 The expected number of hours of study is 1800 across the year.
 This is allocated as follows: Dissertation/Project Supervision Hours 20, Programme Level Learning and Teaching Hours 36, Directed Learning and Independent Learning Hours 1744.

 Entry Requirements (not applicable to Visiting Students)